I am often asked about costs for a “Day In The Life” or “Video Settlement Documentary” production.

 Video Settlement Documentary

 “Video Settlement Documentary,” “Demand Package,” “Settlement Brochure” — there are many names for the same type of production.
 These are documentaries that look and sound much like a network news magazine report and are highly effective in high-stakes, high-value litigation.
 My litigation documentaries include interviews, graphics production, professional scripting and narrative development, professional narration, stunning editing and videography.
-Ranging in price from $6500 to $30,000, pricing varies based on length of production, number of locations for videotaping, number of interviews, complexity of graphics production and turnaround time.
+Ranging in price from $6500 to more than $30,000, pricing varies based on length of production, number of locations for videotaping, number of interviews, complexity of graphics production and turnaround time.
 As always, all productions are completely customized and I will always effort to meet your case budget.
 There are never “up charges” or other surprises.
 There is never a charge to re-edit for trial.

 Regardless of production selected, I will work with you and your team to develop a timeline that makes sense for your case.
 With your permission, I speak with your client(s) and “hand hold” them through the process — alleviating fears and concerns before the day of production.